grafana/alloy/docs/sources/_index.md

 # Overview

-Getting the relevant telemetry data (i.e. metrics, logs, and traces) for analysis is an indispensable part of understanding the health of your system.
+Collecting the relevant telemetry data, such as metrics, logs, and traces, for analysis is an indispensable part of understanding the health of your system.

-Think of {{< param "PRODUCT_NAME" >}} as a Swiss army knife for collecting, processing, and forwarding telemetry data to the data source of your choosing.
+{{< param "PRODUCT_NAME" >}} is a multifunction tool you can use to collect, process, and forward telemetry data to the observability backend of your choosing.

 {{< param "PRODUCT_NAME" >}} has the following features to help you customize, scale, secure, and troubleshoot your data pipeline.
 1. Custom components